 Student Investigator Yuki Lama is a Ph.D. student in Maternal and Child Health in the Family Science Department at the University of Maryland’s School of Public Health.
 Her role on the project is providing support to social science research efforts related to vaccine behavior, particularly around HPV vaccine uptake.

 Investigator Amelia Jamison is a faculty research assistant with the Maryland Center for Health Equity at the University of Maryland.
 She has an M.A. in applied anthropology and an M.P.H. in epidemiology, both from the University of Maryland.
-Her role in the project is on the social science team as an vaccination subject matter expert.
+Her role in the project is on the social science team.

 We are funded from February 2015-2020 by a $1.6 million grant from the National Institutes of Health (NIH) National Institute for General Medical Sciences (NIGMS), via award 1R01GM114771-01.